Best Disney World Ticket Choice: After Hours or More Days?

 What is Disney After Hours?

 Disney After Hours is a hard-ticket event at Disney World.
 Your regular ticket covers admission to one or more parks during regular hours.
-An After Hours ticket lets you enter the park a few hours before closing without using a day from your regular ticket.
-You’ll also be able to stay for several hours after the park officially closes and ride with shorter waits.
-There are snacks and sometimes there is event-specific entertainment, but the main draw that we’re looking at here is the shorter lines.
+An After Hours ticket lets ticket holders stay for several hours after the park closes.
+Since the number of tickets is limited, waits for the attractions are shorter.
+There are snacks and sometimes there is event-specific entertainment, but the main draw for most After Hours events is the shorter lines.

 How much can you get done at Disney After Hours?